Women's rights activist charged for role in Polish protests - WTMJ

 Marta Lempart told The Associated Press on Thursday that she was formally read the charges at the district prosecutor’s office in Warsaw on Wednesday.

-The changes against Lempart include insulting public officials and causing an epidemiological threat for organizing protests during the coronavirus pandemic.
+The charges against her include insulting a police officer and causing an epidemiological threat for organizing protests during the coronavirus pandemic.
 Under Polish law, a person can face from six months to eight years of imprisonment for causing an epidemiological threat.

 The protests erupted in October when the constitutional court ruled to ban abortions in the case of fetal defects, growing into the largest anti-government mass movement in Poland since communism fell more than 30 years ago.
 The ruling took effect in late January.